Custom Map Canvas Overlays and Rendering in PyQGIS

 overlay.deleteLater()

-For detailed API signatures and lifecycle hooks, consult the official PyQGIS API Reference for QgsMapCanvasItem.
+For complete API signatures and inheritance constraints, consult the official PyQGIS API Reference for QgsMapCanvasItem.

-Canvas items can intercept mouse and keyboard events by overriding mousePressEvent(), mouseMoveEvent(), and keyPressEvent().
+Canvas items intercept mouse and keyboard events by overriding mousePressEvent(), mouseMoveEvent(), and keyPressEvent().
 This enables interactive drawing tools, snap-to-vertex behavior, and context-sensitive tooltips.
-Always call super() to preserve default canvas navigation (pan/zoom) unless you explicitly consume the event.
+Always call super() when you do not consume an event, to preserve default canvas navigation (pan/zoom).

 python